|

 15. Paint Your Kitchen Cabinets Like a Pro

-Got any others you’d add to the list?
+Got any other paint home project ideas you’d add to the list?

 What crazy thing have you painted?
 Anything is fair game around here as long as it’s standing still.